 If you want to make a non-spicy sauce, omit the chili flakes, wine and garlic.
-In their place, sweating no more than 1/2 cup of chopped carrot onion and celery before adding the wine and tomatoes to the pan can round out the flavor wonderfully.
+In place of the wine and garlic, you can sweat no more than ½ cup of chopped carrot onion and celery before adding the wine and tomatoes to the pan.
+Vegetables round out the flavor of the sauce very well.

-Spicy Tomato Sauce with Wild Herbs
+Spicy San Marzano Sauce with Dried Herbs

 - 3 large cloves of garlic sliced as thin as possible

-- 1/2 teaspoon crushed red pepper flakes
+- ½ teaspoon crushed red pepper flakes

-- 1/4 cup dry white wine
+- ¼ cup dry white wine

-- Kosher salt to taste about 3/4 teaspoon
+- Kosher salt to taste about ¾ teaspoon

-- 1/2 tablespoon dried ramp leaves crumbled
+- ½ tablespoon dried ramp leaves crumbled

-- 1/2 tablespoon dried bergamot leaves crumbled, any large stems removed
+- ½ tablespoon dried bergamot leaves crumbled, any large stems removed

 - Puree the tomatoes in a blender or food processor, then strain the seeds out through a food mill (optional, but reccomended).